 - Effective May 19, 2021: these capacities will go away, except for the requirement to wear masks indoors (which will remain)

 Wedding venues and vendors which fail to comply with the governor of the State of Connecticut’s executive orders can be reported!
 Please keep this in mind before requesting that anyone bend the rules for your wedding, or if you are being met with any resistance.

-Yes, masks are still required!
+Yes, masks are still required (and still will be come May 19, 2021)!
 In Connecticut, Executive Order No. 7NNN is still in effect, mandating that “masks or cloth face coverings that cover a person’s nose and mouth are required to be worn when in public and a six-foot distance is unavoidable, whether indoors or outdoors.”
 This does not apply to anyone who has a legitimate medical condition which would be negatively impacted by a mask/covering.